odeum/odeum-code/docs/developer/Experiments.md

 - CB:     Christian Broberg - <a href="mailto:cb@webhouse.dk" target="_blank">cb@webhouse.dk</a>

 ### Experiments location

 - All code experiments must be located in ./experiments/...
+All experiments should be a full stack CRA implementation which can be installed seperately from within the experiments own folder

 - Only code reviewed and accepted components and scripts will be populated to ./src folder